Honest reviews of popular OGASAKA ski models by regular users

 This is a top model of basic skiing designed for stability and precise control during long turns at high speeds.
 Its flexible yet cored flex design allows the ski to bend smoothly and accurately trace the snow surface, even at high speeds.
 The edges grip firmly from the first half of the turn to the second half, allowing for powerful, flowing turns.
 This ski is perfect for use at the certification and technical selection levels, as well as for advanced skiers who want to enjoy refined long turns

-A sharp, vertically-driven board that combines lightness and stability.
+A sharp, vertically-oriented board that combines agility and stability.

 evaluation